Reelected head Gianni Infantino says FIFA scandals over | DW | 05.06.2019

 At the FIFA conference in Paris, Infantino told the organization's 211 members that the FIFA had gone from "being toxic, almost criminal, to what it should be."

-"It is only thanks to you that we have been able to transform FIFA, to transform it into a new FIFA, an organization that is synonymous with credibility, confidence, integrity, equality, human rights, social engagement, modernity, professionalism and equality," he said tearfully.
+"It is only thanks to you that we have been able to transform FIFA, to transform it into a new FIFA, an organization that is synonymous with credibility, confidence, integrity, equality, human rights, social engagement, modernity, professionalism and equality," he said.

 -